lead8000/coding-challenges/wc/README.md

 - [ ] **Step Five**: Support the default option (no options provided), which is equivalent to the `-c`, `-l`, and `-w` options.
 - [ ] **The Final Step**: Support reading from standard input if no filename is specified.

+## More Information

 You can also find more detailed information about the challenge at the following link: [https://codingchallenges.fyi/challenges/challenge-wc](https://codingchallenges.fyi/challenges/challenge-wc).